-The studio plans to release three films on Paramount Plus just 45 days after they debut in theaters.
-That includes The Paw Patrol Movie (due in theaters August 20), A Quiet Place II (due in theaters September 17), and Mission Impossible 7 (due in theaters November 19).
+The studio plans to release a few films on Paramount Plus just 45 days after they debut in theaters.
+That includes A Quiet Place II and Mission Impossible 7.
+The Paw Patrol Movie (due in theaters August 20) will be released day-and-date in theaters and Paramount Plus.
 Other upcoming 2021 Paramount movies, like the G.I.
 Joe spin-off Snake Eyes and Top Gun: Maverick, will debut on Paramount Plus in 2022.

 In addition, ViacomCBS has set up a deal with the Epix pay-cable service.
-That will allow Paramount Plus subscribers to access over 2,500 films from the Epix library sometime later in the spring of 2021.
+That will allow Paramount Plus subscribers to access over 2,500 films from the Epix library this summer.
 Also, new films from MGM, including the upcoming James Bond film No Die To Die, will stream on the service after their theatrical and Epix pay-cable runs.

 Finally, the service will produce its own original films.
 That includes new entries in the Paranormal Activity and Pet Sematary horror movie franchises, along with movies based on the shows Beavis & Butt-head and Workaholics.
 Another all-new horror movie, The In Between, is in the works, starring Joey King of Netflix’s hit Kissing Booth movie series.